timm/barelogic/README.md

 simpler.
 More often than not, a year later, I have switched to the simpler approach.

-So take every you know about AI then see what you can "do witout" and what can you "take away".
+So take every you know about AI then see what you can "do without" and what can you "take away".
 Repeat that for 40 years of AI programming and  arrive at BareLogic.